• Skip to main content

 A bowl of Tavuklu Pilav (Turkish rice with chicken and chickpeas), served with a fork, pickles, and herbs on a rustic wooden surface.

-If you've been to Istanbul, you've probably seen vendors selling Nohutlu Tavuklu Pilav (Rice with Chicken and Chickpeas) while walking down the streets.
+If you've been to Istanbul, you've probably seen vendors selling Nohutlu Tavuklu Pilav (Rice Pilaf with Chicken and Chickpeas) while walking down the streets.
 Oh, that rice is so delicious!

 Plus, it tastes great even when at room temperature, so we pack it in our son’s lunchbox the next day!